maxplanck-ie/snakepipes/docs/content/workflows/scRNA-seq.rst

     8       ACAGAC
     9       ACGTTG

 The default cell barcodes are 192 hexamers listed in a file with the first column a cell number and the second the barcode sequence.

+Predefined cell barcodes are required right now.
+However it is planned to make this more generic in future workflow versions.

 Configuration file
 ~~~~~~~~~~~~~~~~~~